Inkhoqwari language: Classification

 Formerly considered a dialect of Khwarshi, of which it shares many features, they differ in phonology and lexicon to the point of mutual unintelligibility to neighboring peoples.
 According to linguists, the similarity between the two varieties would be around 91%, which is more than enough for Inkhoqwari to be considered its own language.

 Usage

 Inkhoqwari is entirely a spoken language only spoken inside the home, and is unwritten.
 Yet the Inkhoqwari manage to keep their language and culture as best as they can, as they live far apart from each other in isolated mountain villages.

 Inkhoqwari children, like those of neighbouring peoples, spend their first five years at school being taught in Avar, and afterward in Russian.

-It is difficult to find the amount of speakers but it is believed to be around 700 against 400 Khwarshi.
+It is difficult to find the amount of speakers but it is believed to be around 700, versus 400 for Khwarshi.